jaime-olivares/vscode-yuml/README.md

 ## Features
 * Syntax highlighting of *.yuml* files
-* Currently, the following diagram types are supported: **class, activity, usecase, state**
+* Currently, the following diagram types are supported:
+  + Class
+  + Activity
+  + Use-case
+  + State
 * Viewing of yUML diagrams after each file save
 * Additional directives for altering diagram type and orientation
 * Embedded rendering engine.
 No need to call an external web service.